Nikola Jokic has triple double, Nuggets beat Hornets 129-104

 Jokic has 10 triple-doubles this season and 51 overall.
 He also had his 228th double-double to move one past Dikembe Mutumbo for the franchise record.
 Jokic leads the NBA in double-doubles this season with 36 in 40 games.

+”Everybody knows Joker is going to do what he does every single night,” Porter said, referring to Jokic by his nickname. ”He can do it all.
+If he wants to score 30 points, he can score 30 every single night.
+But he makes sure we get involved and we find our rhythm and that’s what great players do.”

-Will Barton scored 23 points to help the Nuggets win for the seventh time in eight games and snapping Charlotte’s four-game winning streak.
+Will Barton scored 23 points to help the Nuggets win for the seventh time in eight games and snap Charlotte’s four-game winning streak.

 Terry Rozier had 21 points to lead the Hornets.
 LaMelo Ball had 14 points.